 |---|---|---|

-Stefan van Egmond had 20 AI agents implement the same feature – with identical architectural rules.
-Nevertheless, the agents diverged on fundamental decisions: whether to copy tags, reset status, or carry over due dates.
-Natural-language specifications are ambiguous, difficult to scan, and untestable.
+Stefan van Egmond had 20 AI agents implement the same feature – with identical architecture rules.
+Nevertheless, the agents diverged on basic decisions: whether to copy tags or not, reset status, or carry over due dates.
+Natural-language specifications are ambiguous, hard to scan, and untestable.

 Prioritised Roadmap for Existing TYPO3 Projects